-Coast and Camplight is located in the North York Moors National Park high up above the historic fishing port of Whitby with panoramic views of Whitby Abbey and the sea beyond.
+Coast and Camplight is located in the North York Moors National Park high up above Whitby with panoramic views of Whitby Abbey and the sea beyond.
 We’re perfectly located for visiting this dramatic and beautiful part of the country being equidistant from Whitby and Robin Hoods Bay, both being about 3.5 miles from us.
 Below we have listed some suggestions of things you might want to do while you stay with us.
 Of course you might just want to lie in your hammock, listen to the birds sing and read a book, and that’s perfectly OK too.